 From research and clinical experience to date, we can say that supplemental olive leaf may be beneficial in the treatment for conditions caused by, or associated with, a virus, retrovirus, bacterium or protozoan.
 Among those treatable conditions are: influenza, the common cold, candida infections, meningitis, Epstein-Barr virus (EBV), encephalitis, herpes I and II, human herpes virus 6 and 7, shingles (Herpes zoster), HIV/ARC/AIDS, chronic fatigue, hepatitis B, pneumonia, tuberculosis, gonorrhea, malaria, dengue, severe diarrhea, and dental, ear, urinary tract and surgical infections.

-After exhaustive research, Dr. Hoffman is proud to announce his version of Olive leaf extract.
-What makes this product so unique is the fact that it is standardized to contain a minimum of 20% oleuropein per capsule.
-The actual content can be as high as 23%.
+After exhaustive research, Dr. Hoffman is proud to announce his version of olive leaf extract.
+What makes this product so unique is the fact that it is standardized to contain a minimum of 20 percent oleuropein per capsule.
+The actual content can be as high as 23 percent.
 Remember, oleuropein is the active antibacterial, antiviral, antifungal and antiparasitic component of olive leaf.
 Inferior products abound, partially due to confusion.
-For example, Dr. Hoffman’s own Olive Leaf extract contains 500 mg of olive leaf extract, standardized to 20% oleuropein per capsule and many people only focus on the 500 mg.
-Sure, I have found 500 mg capsules of olive leaf in health food stores, but the usual amount of oleuropein (the active component) is only 6%.
-The highest percent of oleuropein I have ever found in a bottle of olive leaf is 12%, and that costs $40.00 per bottle for 60 capsules.
+For example, Dr. Hoffman’s own olive leaf extract contains 500 mg of olive leaf extract, standardized to 20 percent oleuropein per capsule and many people only focus on the 500 mg.
+Sure, I have found 500 mg capsules of olive leaf in health food stores, but the usual amount of oleuropein (the active component) is only 6 percent.
+The highest percent of oleuropein I have ever found in a bottle of olive leaf is 12 percent, and that costs $40 per bottle for 60 capsules.
 Additionally, many olive leaf extract supplements do not contain the listed amount of oleuropein.
-Dr. Hoffman specifically researched this fact, and makes sure that his brand of Olive Leaf extract contains what is listed, and functions exactly as he intends.
-Dr. Hoffman employs olive leaf extract for most bacterial, viral, parasitic, and fungal conditions.
+Dr. Hoffman specifically researched this fact and makes sure that his brand of olive leaf extract contains what is listed and functions exactly as he intends.
+Dr. Hoffman employs olive leaf extract for most bacterial, viral, parasitic and fungal conditions.
 There are many unique uses for this medicinal herb.
 The key to the benefits of olive leaf extract is to find a product that contains enough of the active constituent to achieve the desired outcome.

-Dosage: for health maintenance take one or two 500 mg capsules (20% Oleuropein), twice daily with meals.
+Dosage: for health maintenance take one or two 500 mg capsules (20 percent oleuropein), twice daily with meals.
 For the common cold take either two 500 mg capsules, 4 times per day with meals, or one capsule every hour while awake.
 For long standing infections or candida, take two capsules, three to four times per day, with meals.

 Hanbury D. On the febrifuge properties of the olive (Olea europea, L.), Pharmaceutical Journal of Provincial Transactions, pp. 353-354, 1854.